-The National Association of Professional Organizers serves its members and the public by providing professional educational opportunities, industry leadership, productive partnerships and expert information and solutions to foster growth and fulfillment for all who work within the organizing and productivity industry or benefit from its services.
+The National Association of Productivity and Organizing Professionals serves its members and the public by providing professional educational opportunities, industry leadership, productive partnerships and expert information and solutions to foster growth and fulfillment for all who work within the organizing and productivity industry or benefit from its services.

 For the general public, we offer an online directory of NAPO organizers and productivity professionals in addition to timely topics of industry interest on Facebook and Pinterest.
 For the media, we offer an online interview request form to expedite response to press inquiries.